taytom258/terraria/README.md

 [Github](https://github.com/taytom258/terraria-container)

 > [!NOTE]
-> Updating from 1.0.0 to 1.1.0
+> Updating from 1.0.0 to 1.1.0<br/>
-> Ensure you update your /config volume to the new /data volume
+> Ensure you update your /config volume to the new /data volume<br/>
 > Script will copy over existing data if it exists to the proper folders.

 ## Usage (Interactive Mode)

-Your initial start of the server you will have to create a world.
-Follow the prompts.
+With no WORLD environment variable set, interactive mode will be enabled.
+Follow the prompts to generate a world with your desired configuration.
 ```
 docker run --rm -it \
     -p 7777:7777 \